-0123 METACOGNITIVE WRITING STRATEGIES
+0120 METACOGNITIVE WRITING STRATEGIES LAB

-The course may be required as a co-requisite to ENGL-1113-English Composition I depending on the student's ACT English verbal scores (18 & below, or not submitted) or other equivalent measures.
+Students with an ACT of 18 or lower OR not submitted are required to take ENGL-1020 lab.
 This course is graded with a (P) Passing or (NP) No Passing grading system.
-Students enrolled in ENGL-0122 or ENGL-0123 must make a P (Passing) in order to pass ENGL-1113-English Composition I which they will take at the same time.
-This course is normally offered every semester and is worth two-three credit hours.
+Students enrolled in ENGL-0120 must make a P (Passing) in order to pass ENGL-1113 English Composition I which they will take at the same time.
+Students will have to retake both course and lab if they do not pass either.
+This course is normally offered every semester.